 Expanding the area for the community garden is also recommended.
 There is additional open space adjacent to the existing community garden that would allow for expansion.
-Consideration should be given to possibly providing an area within the expanded community garden that is not certified organic.
-This would allow an additional opportunity to gardeners who do not want to garden using exclusively organic techniques.

 Activity Area

 On the north side of the park an area has been developed in an active recreation facility with basketball and volleyball courts, a multi-use sports field and a disc golf course.
 Parking for these facilities is provided in an area where an old dormitory building once stood and will limit impacts during development.
 The multi-purpose field is located in an out-parcel of just over three acres.
 Acquisition of this property will be required to fully developed this section of the park.